-Hence, in this context, the model predicts that female politicians should have undertaken less containment effort at the beginning of the pandemic than male politicians, while the reverse should have been true as the crisis unfolded.
+In this context, the model predicts that female politicians should have undertaken less containment effort at the beginning of the pandemic than male politicians, while the reverse should have been true as the crisis unfolded.
 Note that this prediction is at odds with what a story purely based on policy preferences would predict.
 If for instance, female politicians had a stronger preference for health policies, we would expect them to consistently enact more containment policies throughout the year.

 On top of this main prediction, the model yields two additional testable implications.
 First, we should observe gender differences only among politicians facing reelection (i.e. those with electoral incentives).
 Indeed, the only parameter in the model that varies by gender is voters' perception of policy effectiveness, which matters only if the politician cares about reelection.
-Second, given that a larger gap between the expected effectiveness of female and male leaders' policies (λ_f and λ_m) leads to a larger gap between the optimal policies chosen by female and male politicians, the model implies that gender differences in crisis response should be larger in places with higher voters' gender bias.
+Second, gender differences should be more likely to materialize in places where we expect more gender bias among voters, and thus in places with greater gender discrimination.